Cray-HPE/docs-csm/install/configure_administrative_access.md

 both management nodes and managed nodes.

 The procedure in this step creates a CFS configuration that contains only the base layers provided by the CSM product, and then applies that configuration to the booted management nodes.
-Later, [SAT Bootprep](../operations/system_admin_toolkit/usage/SAT_Bootprep.md) will generate the full CFS configuration including additional CSM layers and all product layers.

 1. (`ncn-mw#`) Set the variable `CSM_RELEASE` to the CSM release version.